The Clear Edge

 Week 3: Asset Creation (12 hours)

 This week, you batch-create 4 weeks of content.
-Creating all at once is 60% faster than creating one piece at a time because you stay in creation mode without constant context switching.
+Creating everything in one go is about 60% faster than creating one piece at a time, because you stay in creation mode and avoid constant context switching.

 Step 1: Batch content creation (10 hours)